ice1000/website/dtt-dev/subst.typ

 ]
 #proof[
-- Symmetry: $Γ ⊢ A ≡ B$ so we can replace $B$ with $A$, and the goal becomes $Γ ⊢ A ≡ A$, which holds by @def_refl_jeq.
+- Symmetry: $Γ ⊢ A ≡ B$ so we can replace $B$ with $A$, and the goal becomes $Γ ⊢ A ≡ A$, which holds by @def:refl:jeq.
 The one for terms is similar.
 - Transitivity: $Γ ⊢ A ≡ B$, so we can replace $B$ with $A$ so the other premise becomes $Γ ⊢ A ≡ C$, which is equal to the goal.
 ]